 - From the waterfront, stroll to the Praça de Republica to see the 1874 Teatro da Paz theater that has seen many famous artists.

 - Cidade Velha is an older part of the city with many fine mansions built in the French style popular during the rubber boom.

-- In the Praça do Relógio, named for the replica of London's Big Ben, are the Palácio Antõnio Lemos with the Museo da Cidade.
-Also called the Blue Palace for the blue tiles, it's a Brazilian imperial style building with huge rooms and imported furnishings.
+- In the Praça do Relógio, named for the replica of London's Big Ben, is the Palácio Antõnio Lemos with the Museo da Cidade.
+Also called the Blue Palace for the blue tiles, it's a Brazilian imperial-style building with huge rooms and imported furnishings.
 The Palácio Lauro Sodré was built in the 1770s for Portuguese crown officials and contains period paintings, a chapel, stables and a dungeon.